Mayukhdeb/euro_project_old/README.txt

 -- vehicle detection and avoiding

--- larger and a higher resolution training dataset (maybe use the original 800*600 matrix) need a more efficient input method for that
+-- larger and a higher resolution training dataset (maybe use the original 800*600 matrix)

 -- use a better neural network model, something better than alexnet maybe